Hidé Ishiguro

-Hidé Ishiguro (Japanese: 石黒ひで; born c.
-1935) is a Japanese analytic philosopher and emeritus professor at Keio University, Tokyo.
-She is considered an expert on the philosopher Gottfried Wilhelm Leibniz on whom she has published many papers.
-She is also a Wittgenstein scholar.
+Hidé Ishiguro (石黒ひで, Ishiguro Hidé; 4 August 1931 – 18 February 2026) was a Japanese analytic philosopher and emeritus professor at Keio University, Tokyo.
+She is considered an expert on the philosopher Gottfried Wilhelm Leibniz on whom she published many papers.
+She was also a Wittgenstein scholar.

 Life and career

-Hide Ishiguro was born in Tokyo, Japan, the daughter of Kyugo Ishiguro and Katsuyo Go.
+Hide Ishiguro was born in Tokyo, Japan in August 1931, the daughter of Kyugo Ishiguro and Katsuyo Go.
 She was raised a Catholic and attended Sacred Heart High School where she won a scholarship.

-Ishuguro attended Tokyo University obtaining her BA degree in 1956.
+Ishiguro attended Tokyo University obtaining her BA degree in 1956.
 She pursued graduate studies at the Sorbonne followed by a doctorate in philosophy at Somerville College, Oxford.
 At Oxford she was taught by G.E.M.
 Anscombe and her doctoral thesis was supervised by Peter Strawson and Gilbert Ryle.
-She has been Reader in Philosophy University College, London and Professor of Philosophy at Columbia University, and Keio University, Tokyo.
+She was Reader in Philosophy University College London and Professor of Philosophy at Columbia University, and Keio University, Tokyo.

 Her first book, Leibniz's Philosophy of Logic and Language (1972) takes issue with several traditional interpretations of Leibniz.
-She has suggested an interpretation of Leibniz's conceptual logic within the frame of possible world semantics.
+She suggested an interpretation of Leibniz's conceptual logic within the frame of possible world semantics.

-She has written numerous articles on philosophy of language, logic and philosophy of psychology.
+She wrote numerous articles on philosophy of language, logic and philosophy of psychology.

 In 2007 a conference in her honour was hosted by the Philosophy Department of University College London and the Institute of Philosophy, University of London.

-She was married to philosopher David Wiggins.
+Ishiguro was married to philosopher David Wiggins until their divorce a few years later.
+She died on 18 February 2026.